 Credit ratings issued by credit rating agencies are designed to evaluate the safety of principal and interest payments of rated securities.
 They do not, however, evaluate the market value risk of lower-quality securities and, therefore, may not fully reflect the true risks of an investment.
 In addition, credit rating agencies may or may not make timely changes in a rating to reflect changes in the economy or in the condition of the issuer that affect the market value of the security.
 Consequently, credit ratings are used only as a preliminary indicator of investment quality.
-Investments in lower-quality and comparable unrated obligations will be more dependent on the Portfolio Manager's credit analysis than would be the case with investments in investment-grade debt obligations.
-Generally, a credit rating agency will not, as a matter of policy, assign a rating to a corporate issuer of debt which is higher than the rating assigned to the country in which the corporation is domiciled.
+Investments in lower-quality and comparable unrated obligations will be more dependent on the Portfolio Manager's credit rating agency will not, as a matter of policy, assign a rating to a corporate issuer of debt which is higher than the rating assigned to the country in which the corporation is domiciled.
 Thus, ratings for emerging market corporate issuers are generally capped by the sovereign ratings.